 \begin{Prop} Assume that $\mathcal{Y}_\Omega$ follows from (\ref{Gauyom}).
 Let $r\leq\min\{n_1,n_2\}$ and $r\leq s\leq rn_2n_3$.
 Then there exist $C,\beta_c>0$ such that the minimax risk in (\ref{mirisk}) satisfies

 where $\Delta$ is defined as (\ref{deltasp}). \end{Prop}

-\begin{remark} From Proposition \ref{ProupbG}, we know that the minmax lower bound matches the upper error bound in Proposition \ref{Gauuupp} with a logarithmic factor $\log(n_1\vee n_2)$, which implies that the upper error bound in Proposition \ref{Gauuupp} is nearly optimal. \end{remark}
+\begin{remark} From Proposition \ref{ProupbG}, we know that the minmax lower bound matches the upper error bound in Proposition \ref{Gauuupp} up to a logarithmic factor $\log(n_1\vee n_2)$, which implies that the upper error bound in Proposition \ref{Gauuupp} is nearly optimal. \end{remark}

-\begin{remark} When we observe all entries of $\mathcal{Y}$, i.e., $m=n_1n_2n_3$, Proposition \ref{ProupbG} is just the minimax lower bound of sparse NTF with tensor-tensor product, which has been applied in dictionary learning \cite{newman2019non}. \end{remark}
+\begin{remark} When we observe all entries of $\mathcal{Y}$, i.e., $m=n_1n_2n_3$, the minimax lower bound in Proposition \ref{ProupbG} is just that of sparse NTF with tensor-tensor product, which has been applied in dictionary learning \cite{newman2019non}. \end{remark}